- Bloor Research investigated HANA, which calls into question SAP’s claims on HANA.

 IBM is conflicted when criticizing HANA because they receive far more money from consulting in SAP than they do from selling DB2.
 But IBM’s funding and showcasing of Bloor’s research may indicate that IBM has tired of having to not defend its database against SAP’s exaggerated claims for HANA.

 “Column stores enable a better compression rate which, in theory at least, reduces storage requirements.
 However, SAP HANA stores multiple copies of the in-memory data for redundancy purposes, and you also need a further copy for log space.
 In other words, most of what you gain on the swings you lose on the roundabouts: you would need a compression rate of approaching 90% to gain significant storage savings.”

 Hasso’s One-Sided Statements

 This is all true.
 And this is the problem with listening to anything that Hasso Plattner has to say.
-Hasso is constantly providing only one side of every argument and why I don’t take anything he has to say seriously.
+Hasso is consistently providing only one side of every argument, and why I don’t take anything he has to say seriously.
 Hasso is looking for low information IT decision makers so he can provide them with mostly false simplistic platitudes that are based upon erroneous information.
 For example, SAP has PowerPoints that show that HANA reduces the database footprint by 98.5%.
-This is, first ludicrous, but secondly, is not backed up by project experiences with HANA from the field.
-When you bring this type of comment to hardened database experts, they fall down laughing.
+This is, first ludicrous, but secondly, it is not backed up by project experiences with HANA from the field.
+When you bring this type of comment to hardened database experts, they fall laughing.
 This is reminiscent of when Deepak Chopra went to CalTech and brought his magical thinking about how electrons have consciousness.

 Here is what happens when you lie to people on a topic they know about.